kubernetes/autoscaler/vertical-pod-autoscaler/FAQ.md

 ### How can I apply VPA to my Custom Resource?

-The VPA cannot only scale the built-in resources like Deployment or StatefulSet, but also Custom Resources which manage Pods.
+The VPA can scale not only the built-in resources like Deployment or StatefulSet, but also Custom Resources which manage Pods.
 Just like the Horizontal Pod Autoscaler, the [VPA requires that the Custom Resource implements the `/scale` subresource with the optional field `labelSelector`](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource), which corresponds to `.scale.status.selector`.
 VPA doesn't use the `/scale` subresource for the actual scaling, but uses